overwolf/overwolf.github.io/docs/api/overwolf-games-events-minecraft.md

 Check the current game event status [here](../status/all).
 Alternately, you can easily check that status from your app itself, [using our API](../topics/howto-check-events-status-from-app).

 :::warning note
 The events are currently available only to the standard game.
-We do not support moded  clients.
+We do not support modded  clients.
 :::

 ## gep_internal